Anthony Weiner: Sexting scandals, prosecution, and guilty plea

+On November 6, 2017, Weiner reported to Federal Medical Center, Devens in Ayer, Massachusetts to begin his 21-month sentence.
+After getting about three months deducted from his sentence for good behavior, Weiner was released from prison on February 17, 2019, and sent to a halfway house.
+He was released from a halfway house on May 14, 2019.
+Weiner is registered as a sex offender.

 Post-congressional private sector work

-In July 2011 (which was less than a month after he left Congress), Weiner created the consulting firm Woolf-Weiner Associates.
+In July 2011 (less than a month after he left Congress), Weiner created the consulting firm Woolf-Weiner Associates.
 He advised over a dozen companies that included electronic medical records providers and biofuel firms.
 He worked with Covington & Burling, an international law firm.
 According to 2012 public disclosures, his work helped increase his combined family income to $496,000.
 Weiner argued that despite contacting members of Congress on behalf of his clients, his work did not meet the legal definition of lobbying.
 This was based on the so-called "Daschle Loophole" in the Lobbying Disclosure Act, which requires only those who spend more than 20% of their time lobbying to register as lobbyists.

-Some people on both the political left and right criticized Weiner for his consulting work.
-During an interview on MSNBC, Lawrence O'Donnell criticized Weiner stating, "You went out to make money as a lobbyist... you did the classic hack thing and you know it."
-Weiner maintained he was not a lobbyist.

-The Sunlight Foundation also criticized Weiner for stealth lobbying and falling under the aforementioned "Daschle Loophole".
+The Sunlight Foundation criticized Weiner for stealth lobbying and falling under the aforementioned "Daschle Loophole".
 The public never learned of his lobbying work until two years later, when his nondisclosure agreements expired.

-In July 2015, Weiner was hired by MWW Group, a PR firm in New York City as a part-time consultant to serve on the company's board of advisors.
+From July to September 2015, Weiner worked for MWW Group, a PR firm in New York City as a part-time consultant to serve on the company's board of advisors.

-By September 2015, his employment at MWW had ended, with the firm's head Michael Kempner stating "It has become clear that a handful of people and a few media outlets continue to be fixated on Anthony".
-According to Politico New York, Weiner reportedly first learned of Kempner's decision through a mass email.

 On August 29, 2016, the New York Daily News said it would no longer carry Weiner's columns, which included his writings on New York City politics.
 On the same day, television channel NY1 said Weiner would not be reprising his contributor role on any of its shows.